Ep. 97 How this entrepreneur built a passive 6-figure business using automation with Jomie Casas

 I’ll go back again to the whole branding perspective.
 That is really the best marketing strategy that you can do is to get clear on your brand because everything will come from there.

 There are a lot of entrepreneurs who think that they have to do the newest thing that they see in marketing.
 Things that will help them grow when sometimes what you need is very simple.
 I think simple, easy and that fits well with your brand and what you’re trying to do, that’s usually what brings the biggest returns.

 There isn’t just one strategy or tactic that works for everyone.
 The only thing that does that applies to everyone is getting clear on your brand, getting clear on your vision, why you’re doing it and how are you doing it?

 Let’s fast forward to 30 years from now and you’re looking back at your life.
 What legacy would you like to leave and what do you want to be remembered for?

-I want to be remembered us the coach who helped businesses impact and change the world.
+I want to be remembered as the coach who helped businesses impact and changed the world.
 I’m really big on making your mission into your brand and I think that everyone, every entrepreneur has that bigger mission.

 They may not know it yet or maybe they have, they’ve seen glimpses of it and I want to help them make that vision bigger because everyone has all the tools we need right now to save the world.